BULK SALES AVAILABLE

 Note – When planting warm-season native grasses for bedding cover always remember that bigger is better when it comes to plot size.
 Deer are much more likely to bed in bigger plots of these grasses than smaller ones.
 On our own properties we never plant plots of these grasses smaller than 5 acres.

 Establishing and Maintaining RWWS Whitetail Bedding Mix

 Proper Planting Time – RWWS Whitetail Bedding Mix should be planted in mid to late spring when soil temperatures approach 60 degrees.
-In most parts of the country, April and early May is the perfect time for most of the United States.
+In most parts of the country, April and early May is the perfect time.

 Planting Site – RWWS Whitetail Bedding Mix works best in open field areas with lots of sunlight and well to moderately well drained soils.
 These grasses will not establish well in areas with lots of shade or when in competition with other vegetation.
 They are also not well suited for areas that flood and stand in water for more than a few days or in “gumbo” type soils. pH is not critical for these grasses and they are suited for the entire United States.
 Like any plant, these grasses will grow better in more fertile soils.
 Most sites will not require additional fertilizer.